 And then that awful force lifted.
-He snapped his eyes open and sunlight momentarily blinded him while he lay there on his bed, shaking, his fingers clutching at the bedsheet covering his body.
-It took several moments for him to fully register the pain in his fingers, and as he tried to open his hands, he winced.
-He shut his eyes again briefly, trying to drown out the dream… the nightmare… the memories…
+Ryo snapped his eyes open and sunlight momentarily blinded him while he lay there on his bed, shaking, his fingers clutching at the bedsheet covering his body.
+It took some time for him to fully register the pain in his fingers.
+He winced as he tried to open his hands.

-When he reopened his eyes lay in bed for a moment, still breathing hard.
-When his vision settled, he looked up at a dark ceiling.
-He was eventually able to sit up, and a blanket fell off his chest to pool over his lap and legs.
-A few moments passed where he could only stare at the white cloth covering his feet and feel the sweat dripping down his brow and feeling the beating of his heart like it was trying to escape from his chest.
+When he reopened his eyes he simply lay in the bed, still breathing hard.
+He was eventually able to sit up, and the blanket fell off his chest to pool over his lap and legs.
+For a time, he could only stare at the blue cloth covering his feet and feel the sweat dripping down his brow and feeling the beating of his heart like it was trying to escape from his chest.

 Where am I?

-Feeling a breeze on his skin, he looked down and saw that he wasn't wearing his armor anymore, though he couldn't remember taking it off.
-He wore no shirt, and, when he checked, he saw that he had on a set of nightpants.
+Feeling a breeze on his skin, he looked down and saw that he wasn't wearing his armor anymore, even though he did not remember taking it off.
+He wore no shirt and had on a set of nightpants.

-Byakuen growled and bumped his large furred head over the edge of the bed and against his human's hand.
-Ryo smiled and pet him, ruffling the white fur, making the large cat purr.
+Byakuen growled, put his large furred head over the edge of the bed, and bumped his human's hand.
+Ryo smiled and pet him, ruffling the white fur.

-He turned to his left to see a nightstand, upon which rested his armor crystal, glittering with red and orange light in the sun.
-As he stared at it, he tried to recall what had happened, if he remembered coming here, lying down, perhaps taking a nap…
+He turned to his left to see his armor crystal, glittering with red and orange light in the sun atop a nightstand.
+As he stared at it, he tried to recall what had happened - if he remembered coming here, lying down, perhaps taking a nap…

-But there was nothing.
+It was all tired fragments.
 Just… just the battle and… and they had won, hadn't they?
 He remembered… Remembered nearly failing, remembered falling… falling and seeing his friends there.
 His friends with him.
-Returning to Mia's house, half-aware.
+Returning to the safehouse, half-aware.
 Then going to sleep.
 How long had he been asleep?
 He couldn't recall waking up before now…

 He pushed the bedsheet off and put his feet on the ground over the left side of the bed.
-As he tried to stand he stumbled and grabbed for Byakuen clumsily, who was up and there to support him, as always.
+As he tried to stand, he stumbled and grabbed for the wall clumsily.
+Byakuen was already up and there to support him, as always.
 Ryo smiled down at the tiger and reasoned that he must have been sleeping for some time, to be so weak and unsteady.

 A zinging in his head made him put his left hand to his forehead.
 Headache from sleeping too long?
 Rising too fast?
 Was he still injured?
 How was he injured?
 He couldn't recall.

 He heard voices coming from beyond the glass door and looked up.
-He let go of Byakuen and stretched a little, trying to regain proper use of his legs, and, after a few moments and some help from a strong tiger, managed to accomplish it.
-Then he moved to the glass door, opened it, and stepped outside onto a large balcony.
+He let go of Byakuen and stretched a little, trying to regain proper use of his legs.
+With time and some help from a strong tiger, he managed to accomplish it.
+Then he walked to the glass door, opened it, and stepped outside onto a large balcony.

-More sunlight and a light breeze found him out there, brushing his face, hair, and chest.
-He shut his eyes for a moment, bathing in the warmth and the feel of the wind on his skin.
+More sunlight and a gentle breeze found him out there, brushing his face, hair, and chest.
+He shut his eyes, bathing in the warmth and the feel of the wind on his skin.
 It was an anchor from the nightmare, keeping him safely in the waking world.
-When he reopened them, he looked out over a large green expanse, surrounding by forest.
+When he reopened his eyes, he looked out over a large green field, surrounding by forest.
 There was a lake a far ways off, glittering blue.

 He crossed his arms on the rail and rested there as he looked out, a light smile on his face as he drank in the beauty.